pmichaillat/intermediate-macro/README.md

 # Intermediate Macroeconomics

 This repository contains teaching material for a semester-long course in intermediate macroeconomics.

-## Instructor

 The material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON 1210 at [Brown University](https://www.brown.edu).

 ## Course webpage